Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

-By Theorem~\ref{thm:f-equi-of-dense-DC2} (5), we have the following consequence. \begin{coro} Let $T\in L(X)$.
+By Theorem~\ref{thm:f-equi-of-dense-DC2}\,(5), we have the following. \begin{coro} Let $T\in L(X)$.
 Assume that the distributionally proximal cell of $\vecz$ is dense.
-If $T$ has a non-trivial periodic point or an eigenvalue $\lambda$ with $|\lambda|\geq 1$, then $T$ admits a residual set of distributional $m$-irregular points of type $2$ for some $m\in\bbn$. \end{coro}
+If $T$ has a non-trivial periodic point or an eigenvalue $\lambda$ with $|\lambda|\geq 1$, then $T$ admits a residual set of distributionally $m$-irregular vectors of type $2$ for some $m\in\bbn$. \end{coro}

-Applying Theorem~\ref{thm:f-equi-of-dense-DC2} we have the following characterization of distributional chaos of type $2$ for continuous linear operators on Fr\'echet spaces.
+By applying Theorem~\ref{thm:f-equi-of-dense-DC2}, we give a characterization of distributional chaos of type $2$ for continuous linear operators on Fr\'echet spaces.

 \begin{thm} Let $T\in L(X)$.
-Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a distributionally semi-irregular point of type $2$; \item $T$ admits a distributionally $m$-irregular points of type $2$ for some $m\in\bbn$; \item $T$ is distributionally $m$-extremely $\delta$-scrambled of type $2$ for some $m\in\bbn$ and $\delta>0$; \item the restriction of $T$ to some invariant closed $T$-invariant subspace $\widetilde{X}$ has a dense set of distributionally $m$-irregular vectors of type $2$ for some $m\in\bbn$. \end{enumerate} \end{thm}
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a distributionally semi-irregular vector of type $2$; \item $T$ admits a distributionally $m$-irregular vector of type $2$ for some $m\in\bbn$; \item $T$ is distributionally $m$-extremely $\delta$-chaotic of type $2$ for some $m\in\bbn$ and $\delta>0$; \item the restriction of $T$ to some closed $T$-invariant subspace $\widetilde{X}$ has a dense set of distributionally $m$-irregular vectors of type $2$ for some $m\in\bbn$. \end{enumerate} \end{thm}